ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 ```
 In this case, `talker` is the name we assign to the executable, `wshop_nodes` is the package, `minimal_publisher` is the name of the python file and `main` is the entry point to this executable (i.e. main function).
 Replace with the names you chose accordingly.

-You can use the same prototype to declare executables in all ROS2 python packages.
+You can use the same prototype to declare executables in all ROS 2 python packages.

 ### 1.4 Setup.cfg

 The final configuration file is `setup.cfg`, which, fortunately for us, is already configured properly and needs no more changes!
-These settings indicate to ROS2 where the executable shall be put for discovery after building the package.
+These settings indicate to ROS 2 where the executable shall be put for discovery after building the package.

 ## 2 Subscriber Node